V-kr0pt/Hyperspectral_image_super_resolution/questions.md

 - [ ] The article removed more bands than the correct Indian Pines dataset.
 What dataset we should use?

+- [ ] The article says in the subsection E.number of endmembers that "p" represents the kernel size of the shared convolutional layer.
+But in the subsection A. Coupled Autoencoder Network for Image Fusion, it says that all the convolutional kernel sizes are set to be 1x1, except for the PSF conv layer.
+This information also appears in the Figure 2, where the shared conv layer has as name 1x1Conv.

 - [ ] How to obtain the HrMSI data?

   Hypothesis: